vhscom/after-dark/README.md

 After Dark uses Hugo's [Section Menu for Lazy Bloggers](https://gohugo.io/templates/menu-templates/#section-menu-for-lazy-bloggers) to produce global site navigation, if enabled.

-To customize the section menu add settings in `config.toml` like:
+To customize the section menu add and adjust settings in `config.toml` like:

 ```toml
 [[menu.main]]